andreaovelar/api_homework/README.md

 | 9(September)         |    $10645.24    |
 | 10(October)            |  $6.33    |

-* Please find below bar chart
+* Please find below bar chart we can esily see that the spent per month is the same for July, August and September with a value of $10645.24 and the smallest value is for the month of October with an amount of $6.33

 ![table](https://github.com/andreaovelar/api_homework/blob/master/bar_chart.PNG "Bar Chart")